|Nursing Program Frequently Asked Questions|

 When do you start accepting applications for the Nursing Program?
 When is the deadline to apply?

-Application deadline for the Spring is October 29th, 4:00pm
+Application deadline for the Fall is February 1st, Spring is June 10th.

 Students may submit applications to the Nursing Division Office for the upcoming admission 6 weeks prior to the deadline.
 Applications must be hand-delivered or certified mailed to :